Muniro/Muniro/README.md

 ### Hi, I am Muniro 👋

-## I am a developer, learner, gamer and generally developing some cool sh*t!
+## I am a developer, a gamer, and always learning something about the development technologies and design patterns.
 ---

 - 🔭 I’m currently working on Ang-core-api and online-devcamp-api repos.